Yazdan-Ghanavati/clustering-dbscan-mini/README.md

 Here, we implemented it manually to visualize the inner workings — initialization, assignment, and centroid updates —
 which aren’t visible when using the library version.
 This deeper look shows *how* K-Means actually converges.

-In the next post, we’ll explore when K-Means fails and why density-based algorithms like **DBSCAN** handle complex shapes and noise more effectively.
+In the next part, we’ll explore when K-Means fails and why density-based algorithms like **DBSCAN** handle complex shapes and noise more effectively.

 ---